avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 __~2018:__ At a family function, I taught a smart (but not genius) girl in 2nd grade, exponents, logarithms, and hexadecimal arithmetic with the help of her smartphone calculator, over a period of ~60 minutes.

-__~2016:__ I volunteered to teach 3 Units of Mathematics for Israeli Secondary School Matriculation (= Bagrut) for smart girls who had no background in math, at an Ulpana in Ra'anana.
+__~2016:__ I volunteered to teach 3 Units of Mathematics for Israeli Secondary School Matriculation (= Bagrut) to smart girls who had no background in math, at an Ulpana in Ra'anana.
 They all passed!

 __~2014:__ "Kinesiologically" I taught my grandson, then 10 years old who has a learning disability, how to multiply using floor tiles and masking tape.
 I knew he was successful when he announced that "4x2" is the same as "2x4".